yunhaixiang/yunhaimath/research.md

 title: Research
 permalink: /research
 ---
-My research interests lie mainly in number theory, and in particular arithmetic geometry.
-I especially like topics of a cohomological flavor.
+My research interests lie mainly in number theory, arithmeric geometry, and algebra.
+I also have some secondary interests in mathematical logic.
 More specifically, some topics I'm interested in are:

 - Rational points
 - Galois representations